qlik-oss/core-website/docs/documentation/services/qix-engine.md

 has not been previously loaded.
 The dataset for a document is only loaded once and is not duplicated for multiple users who concurrently access and analyze it.
-As the user makes selections in the document, QIX Engine performs the needed calculations in real time.
-To render a chart, the QIX engine must first access the core unaggregated dataset and then calculate and store the totals.
-The user session states and aggregates are stored in the RAM above and beyond the RAM used to store the core unaggregated dataset.
-Most of the session information is shared between sessions in the same state.
-Aggregates are shared across all users in a central cache.
+As the user makes selections in the document, QIX Engine performs the needed calculations in real time if they have not been previously calculated and cached.
+Newly calculated results are then added to the in memory cache shared with all users.
+User session states are also stored in memory and most of the session information is shared between sessions in the same state.

 ### Controlling the allocation of memory